 I bring a commercial experience in finance at board and senior management, especially in the areas of business management, cash flow and grant submissions.
 I have been involved with Hampton Trust since 2014.

-I have a personal interest in wanting to assist the innovative work of Trust for preventing relationship violence.
+I have a personal interest in wanting to assist the innovative work of Hampton Trust in preventing relationship violence.

 I was appointed as a Trustee in January 2018.
 After 24 years administrative experience in local government housing, I became consultant for an IT specialist using my experience to implement business systems for local government housing organisations and associations in the UK and abroad.

 I am now enjoying a busy and rewarding retirement includes sport, gardening and my local WI group which is very active in my local community.